Some posts contain compensated links. Please read this disclaimer for more info.

 After three weeks in Zagreb last October, I spent all of November residing in a loft on top of Motovun, with a bedroom view of endless fogs rolling in through golden-leaf oak-filled valleys, which make Istria one of the world’s greatest truffle havens.

-I haven’t experienced Istria in the summer, but I imagine it packed full of tourists fumbling with maps and smartphones, trudging shoulder-to- shoulder through narrow cobblestone streets.
-With the warmth of the Istrian sun and the beauty that fills the land, its summertime popularity is understandable.
+I haven’t experienced Istria in the summer, but I imagine it packed full of tourists fumbling with maps and smartphones, trudging shoulder-to-shoulder through narrow cobblestone streets.
+With the Istrian sun’s warmth and the beauty that fills the land, its summertime popularity is understandable.
 I’d consider myself lucky to enjoy that life sometimes too.

-Yes, Istria is a stunning beauty in the summer, but when October and November roll around, that beauty is still there, just in different shades and with moody weather that shows you its beauty is anything but seasonal.
+Yes, Istria is a stunning beauty in the summer.
+However, when October and November roll around, that beauty is still there, just in different shades and with moody weather that shows you its beauty is anything but seasonal.
 Autumn fogs give way to vibrant sunsets.
-End-of- season grape vines dotting the landscape become brilliant red, complementing fog-soaked grassy hills and endless stands of golden autumnal oaks.
+End-of-season grape vines dotting the landscape become brilliant red, complementing fog-soaked grassy hills and endless stands of golden autumnal oaks.